top of page

 The thing to remember when you get a spray tan, is we are not spraying a colour onto your skin, we are spraying a solution that enables the skin to colour.
 It's actually YOUR skin that does all the work, so to get the best results and the longest lasting tan possible, you need to prepare and look after your skin properly.

-PLEASE NOTE: It's a good idea to get all your beauty treatments done BEFORE your tan!
+TIP!
+It's a good idea to get all your beauty treatments done BEFORE your tan!
 Things like mani/pedis usually include scrubs and lotions which can strip your tan.
-Wait 24 hours after a manicure or pedicure and make sure all lotions/scrubs are not present on the skin by giving the area a quick exfoliation, with water only at least 3 hours before your tan.
-Nail services such as acrylics, shellac etc and hair appointments should be fine AFTER you have had your initial rinse, as the skin around the nails isn't really affected, and your hair is washed over a basin so there will be no shampoo running down your skin which could potentially streak your tan.
+If scrubs or lotions have been used, wait 24 hours to have your tan, and give the area a light exfoliation (with water only, at least 3 hours before your tan) to remove any remaining product that may still be present on your skin.
+Nail services such as acrylics/shellac, and hair appointments should be fine AFTER you have had your initial rinse, as the skin around the nails isn't really affected and your hair is washed over a basin so there will be no hair products running down your skin that could potentially streak your tan.
 But it's best all these treatments are done prior.
 Your spray tan should be the last thing you do!

 24-48 HOURS BEFORE YOUR TAN